 Of particular note is the 1972 collaboration between the German-based Dave Pike Set and the Bahian Grupo Baiafro, which came about as a result of a coincidence in the gardens of the Goethe-Institut in Salvador do Bahia the previous year.
-The Bahian location was not coincidental; Bahia has a strong Afro-Brazilian musical culture, and had been a cradle to the Tropicalismo movement in the late 1960s.
-The Dave Pike Set was in the middle of a two-month Goethe-Institut tour of South America, and their concert in Bahia took place at the same time that the Grupo Baiafro were using the local Institut for rehearsals.
-What followed was a chance encounter that might have been envisaged by the Institute’s new policy of creating a space where intercultural dialogue could take place, but was still remarkable given the tight schedule (Kriegel 1998: 169-170): the two groups found themselves on the same stage, performing together in an impromptu, and thoroughly unrehearsed manner, a performance that apparently went down very well with the local audience (Schreiner 1972; Kriegel 1998, 169-170).
-This chance encounter led to a collaborative tour the following year, with live and television concerts, and a joint MPS recording, titled Salomão.
-At the initiative of Roland Schaffner, the Goethe-Institut’s local director in Bahia and a man who went out of his way to promote the practice of intercultural dialogue, a house was rented for two weeks, so as to give the musicians a good opportunity to get to know each other, and to rehearse their music before setting out on tour.
-The German music journalist and concert agent Claus Schreiner was also in attendance to produce the resulting album for MPS.
+The Bahian location was not coincidental; Bahia has a strong Afro-Brazilian musical culture and had been a cradle to the Tropicalismo movement in the late 1960s.
+The Dave Pike Set was in the middle of a two-month Goethe-Institut tour of South America, and their concert in Bahia took place at the same time that the Grupo Baiafro were using the local institute for rehearsals.
+What followed was a chance encounter that might have been envisaged by the institute’s new policy of creating a space where intercultural dialogue could take place but was still remarkable given the tight schedule.
+The two groups found themselves on the same stage, performing together in an impromptu and thoroughly unrehearsed manner a performance that apparently went down very well with the local audience.
+This chance encounter led to a collaborative tour the next year, with live and television concerts, and a joint MPS recording titled Salomão.
+At the initiative of Roland Schaffner, the Goethe-Institut’s local director in Bahia and a man who went out of his way to promote the practice of intercultural dialogue, a house was rented for two weeks, so as to give the musicians time to get to know each other and to rehearse their music before setting out on tour.
+German music journalist and concert agent Claus Schreiner was also in attendance to produce the resulting album for MPS.

 Claus Schreiner was about to succeed where Lippmann and Rau had failed.
-With his concert agency (established 1967), and especially the “Tropical Music” publishing house, and record label (established 1976), Schreiner would go on to consolidate a long-running career as a niche promoter of world music in Germany.
-Unlike Berendt, whose interest was sporadic, and always part of a much larger whole, Schreiner would dedicate himself in the longer term to world musics, including Brazilian music.
-This dedication manifested itself over the years not only in numerous tours and recordings with and by Brazilian musicians, but also in a book on Brazilian popular music, which has since been translated into English (Schreiner 1993).
+With his concert agency (established 1967), and especially the “Tropical Music” publishing house and record label (established 1976), Schreiner went on to consolidate a long-running career as a niche promoter of world music in Germany.
+Unlike Berendt, whose interest was sporadic and always part of a much larger whole, Schreiner dedicated himself in the longer term to world musics, including Brazilian music.
+This dedication manifested itself over the years not only in numerous tours and recordings with and by Brazilian musicians but also in a book on Brazilian popular music, which has since been translated into English.

-The collaborative process, undertaken by Baiafro and the Dave Pike Set in 1972, with its melding of “the form and content of pop-jazz on one hand and Brasileiro-Afro rhythm required a certain degree of compromise on both sides”, as Schreiner revealed:
+The collaborative process, undertaken by Baiafro and the Dave Pike Set in 1972, with its melding of “the form and content of pop-jazz on one hand and Brasileiro-Afro rhythm required a certain degree of compromise on both sides,” as Schreiner revealed:

 The concept was debated at length: We didn’t want a Dave Pike Set with an enlarged, exotic-sounding rhythm section.
 The German musicians, superior in certain respects in the eyes of the Baiafros, must not interfere with the originality of the Grupo Baiafro, not force any prepared arrangements on them.
-While the Set’s music is changing from rigid structure to free parts, one musician of Baiafro may cause with his drumming a different beat played by his fellow drummer (Schreiner 1972).
+While the Set’s music is changing from rigid structure to free parts, one musician of Baiafro may cause with his drumming a different beat played by his fellow drummer.